SESYNC-ci/advanced-git-lesson/slides/pullrequest.md

 ===

-In this example, let's say you wanted to accept the pull request, but you need to make some additional changes to the code before merging it with your primary branch.
+**Owner**: In this example, let's say you wanted to accept the pull request, but you need to make some additional changes to the code before merging it with your primary branch.

 To add commits on top of a pull request, you need to pull the branch created by the PR to your local repo.